readium/readium-css/docs/CSS07-variables.md

 }
 ```

-Since CSS features queries are not supported by IE11, the previous snippet will return false.
+Since CSS feature queries are not supported by IE11, the previous snippet will return false.

 It will return true for browsers which support feature queries since `@supports` only checks if the syntax is correct (and don’t bother checking if the custom property exists).